Bruno-SSC/movsort/commit_log.md

 com 24
     Making the year modal work like the genre one.
 Next commit I'll be working on making the movie_list update with changes in both. com 25
+    finally working on the semicolon problem (building the query url based on active filters)